 The strongest evidence supporting the consumption of Omega 3 supplements comes from cardiovascular research.
 Polyunsaturated fatty acids are able to decrease triglycerides, slightly decrease blood pressure and thin the blood, reducing blood clotting.
-Regular Omega 3 intake has been found to reduce the risk of stroke and heart failure, in addition to decreasing irregular heart beats.
+Regular Omega 3 intake has been found to reduce the risk of stroke and heart failure, in addition to decreasing irregular heartbeats.
 Polyunsaturated Fatty Acids (PUFA’s) make up a large structural component of membranes, especially where the central nervous system (CNS) is concerned.
-EPA & DHA are therefore key for fetal neurodevelopment and may play an important role at the time of gestation as well as supporting adequate birth weight.
-The NHS recognises the importance of Omega 3 supplements for maintaining a healthy heart and also for pregnant and breast feeding women, recommending the consumption of one portion of oily fish a week(140g).
+EPA & DHA is therefore key for fetal neurodevelopment and may play an important role at the time of gestation as well as supporting the adequate birth weight.
+The NHS recognises the importance of Omega 3 supplements for maintaining a healthy heart and also for pregnant and breastfeeding women, recommending the consumption of one portion of oily fish a week(140g).

 The traditionally used option.
-Although Omega 3 content is typically lower in CLO supplements, they do provide the additional benefit of including fat soluble vitamins A and D which are naturally occurring in the liver.
-With increasing prevalence of rickets in the UK, the additional benefit of vitamin D cannot be overlooked as CLO supplements make as a cost effective allrounder for consumers.
+Although Omega 3 content is typically lower in CLO supplements, they do provide the additional benefit of including fat-soluble vitamins A and D which are naturally occurring in the liver.
+With the increasing prevalence of rickets in the UK, the additional benefit of vitamin D cannot be overlooked as CLO supplements make as a cost-effective allrounder for consumers.

 The most expensive non-vegan option here.
 Krill offers probably the most bio-available type of Omega 3 available in phospholipid format, however, they are the bulkiest molecule available and therefore krill supplements suffer a low total Omega 3 content.
 As an added extra, krill supplements are naturally rich in astaxanthin; one of the most powerful antioxidants around known to support heart health.
 Superba krill is a patented example of quality.
 This krill is healthy, sustainable, traceable, kept fresh with astaxanthin and extracted from Antarctica waters.